orange2120/2019_EE_Algorithm/README.md

 5. Output edges which is labeled to remove.

 Method 2 :  Derive from MST
 1. Treat the graph as undirected graph, perform Kruskal to find MST.
 2. We got the removed edge list.
-3. Edge by edge add the edges from the list back to the graph if there is no cycle.
+3. Add the edges from the list edge by edge back to the graph if there is no cycle.
-※ Heuristic : only add negative weight edges back to the graph to minimize the cost.
+※ Heuristic : only add positive weight edges back to the graph to minimize the cost.
+(That is, adding negative weight edges to "Removed" edge list.)

 ### Test cases
 For `public_cases/public_case_N.in`: